vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Lower-most panel in Malhar doorpost

 As emerges from this and other panels of the same doorjamb, the Malhar panel depicts Siva’s entry as a naked ascetic into the Devadāruvana.
-The earliest ´ account of this myth is found in the Skandapurān. a.
+The earliest ´ account of this myth is found in the Skandapurāṇa.
 The description of his appearance there matches the present panel:

 The Trident-bearer once entered that forest for the sake of alms.
 The sages saw the Lord of Gods there with his phallus erect.
 23